Bug report #11291

 Please see the attachment.
 I think the drop-down should show a list of dates between 2012-05-08 and 2014-09-29.

-#2 Updated by Matthew Cechini over 2 years ago
+#2 Updated by Matthew Cechini almost 6 years ago

 How do we discuss getting this onto the roadmap for QGIS?
 The NASA GIBS system referenced has nearly 400 imagery layers available via WMTS access.
 However, they are essentially unusable within QGIS because of this issue with the time dimension.
 The GetCapabilities document identifies the 'time' dimension in compliance with Annex C of the WMS 1.3.0 specification, specifically using the "min/max/resolution" nomenclature.
 At a minimum, it would be nice to be able to edit the date per layer and to have that correctly provided within the WMTS request.
 As a stretch goal, it would be nice to be able to enter that date somewhere within the QGIS interface such that it could be applied to multiple layers at the same time.